morgane-aubineau/My_personal_website/ReadMe.md

 Welcome on my academic website!
-This website is build from the tutorial provided by Marisa Carlos.
+This website is built from the tutorial provided by Marisa Carlos.
 Thanks! (http://marisacarlos.com/pages/create-simple-academic-website)

 ---